facebookresearch/exploring_exploration/README.md

 ## Evaluating on reconstruction

 The reconstruction task requires the agent to accurately reconstruct the concepts present at a set of reference poses in the environment.
 See Sec.
 6 in the [supplementary](http://vision.cs.utexas.edu/projects/exploring-exploration/supp.pdf).
 We provide pre-trained reconstruction task-heads for AVD and MP3D which can be used for evaluation in `$EXPLORING_EXPLORATION/pretrained_models/*/pretrained_reconstruction/ckpt.pth`.
-We also provide the concept clusters extracted for both datasets in ...
+We also provide the concept clusters extracted for both datasets [here](https://dl.fbaipublicfiles.com/exploring-exploration/reconstruction_data.tar.gz).

 ### Evaluation on AVD